awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ### Console<a name="aurora-global-database-detach.console"></a>

- To remove an Aurora cluster from an Aurora global database with the AWS Management Console, choose the cluster on the **Databases**, choose **Actions**, and then choose **Remove from Global**\.
+ To remove an Aurora cluster from an Aurora global database with the AWS Management Console, choose the cluster on the **Databases** page\.
+For **Actions**, choose **Remove from Global**\.
 The removed cluster becomes a regular Aurora cluster with full read\-write capability\.
 It is no longer kept synchronized with the primary cluster\.

 ![\[Screenshot showing confirmation prompt to remove a secondary cluster from an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-detach-secondary-convert-standalone.png)